DjAzDeck/aiHackCovid/scripts/README.md

     * An integer value [0, 10] pointing to the list of available target **indicators**.
 See the code section and the dataset's interpretation [guide](https://github.com/OxCGRT/covid-policy-tracker/blob/master/documentation/interpretation_guide.md) for more information.

 - **Run:** `python visualize_EU.py -m block -t 2`
-    * The abobe will visualize the dataset for the indicator *C3_Cancel public events* in block mode.
+    * The above will visualize the dataset for the indicator *C3_Cancel public events* in block mode.

 ![example output](images/blocks_c3.png)
 Extra